TARADevOps/tsuki-webshop/README.md

 ### PHP-FPM ?

-PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
+PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI Application Server with some additional features useful for sites of any size, especially busier sites.

 These features include: